ITALIAN 2Z03 Intermediate Italian I

 Policy on Missed Work, Extensions, and Late Penalties:

 No late work will be accepted.
 Time extensions are provided only to students with documentation from SAS.
 This documentation must be presented to the instructor from SAS at the start of term.
-To avoid penalties, there will be one cumulative make up exam (an hour long written and supervised exam with an oral component) given at year end (date and location: TBA) to count toward any missed/late assignments/graded work.
-Appropriate documentation must be submitted to and approved by your faculty (MSAF/advanced notice of religious observance) in order to write the make up exam and have it count towards any missed/late graded work.
+To avoid penalties, there will be one cumulative make up exam (a two hour written and supervised exam) given at year end (date and location: TBA) to count toward any missed/late assignments (group work and writing assignments).
+Appropriate documentation must be submitted to and approved by your faculty (MSAF/advanced notice of religious observance) in order to write the make up exam and have it count towards any missed/late work.

 Please Note the Following Policies and Statements: